seanmerron/Retirement-Roadmap/README.md

 You may have to hunker down for a bit to get above water but should remember to enjoy the journey along the way.
 Have fun talking about money with your family and reward yourselves when you reach certain milestones.
 You could die tomorrow so give yourself a plan that provides some peace knowing that retirement is just a matter of time.

 Maybe reduce your savings rate once you're out of debt if you need a little extra money to enjoy life as long as you're still happy with your retirement plan.
 You don't have to live a strapped life but I think it's necessary until you're out of debt to learn a lesson about overspending.
 However, don't be cheap to a fault.
-There will be times on occassion where it just feels right to buy someone else's lunch or be charitable to bring you joy.
+There will be times on occasion where it just feels right to buy someone else's lunch or be charitable to bring you joy.
 Cut back in other places so you can take advantage of those rare opportunities.
 Maybe even make a certain % of your budget for charity but don't forget to help yourself along the way, you can't give from an empty cup.

 Don't be afraid to fix things yourself, it can be a rewarding feeling that also saves you money and may even introduce you to a new trade.
 However, also know when it's worth the time saved to pay someone else while being mindful of the hit on your savings.
 Money can be used to reduce some of the complications of our lifestyle but should be kept within means to keep you on your path to retirement.